The only team dynamics tool you need

 How does good leadership affect team dynamics?

-Strong team dynamics don't happen by magic - good leadership is the not-so-secret sauce to making them happen.
+Good team dynamics don't happen by magic—strong leadership skills are the not-so-secret sauce to making them happen.

 We've all heard of businesses that assume putting a ping-pong table in the office break room creates a positive culture, but don't do anything else to support that effort.

-Leaders need to do more than those surface-level efforts.
+Leaders need to do more than those surface-level efforts to avoid weak leadership.
 They need to get involved in talking about the hidden beliefs, motivations, and preferences in the group, including their own.
 After all, there's little that's more powerful than leading by example.

 How does team size affect team dynamics?